dherrera1911/dherrera1911.github.io/_posts/2025-08-10-open-neural-coding.md

 ## Filtering neurons by brain area and firing rate

-Also, each session contains hundreds of neurons recorder across many brain areas.
+Also, each session contains hundreds of neurons recorded across many brain areas.
 Since we are interested in visual coding, let's just keep the neurons from the primary visual cortex ("VISp").
 We'll also focus on neurons with a firing rate above a certain threshold.